mcjc29/WDI_GROUP_PROJECT/README.md

 ---

 ###### The planning phase of the project began with the creation of a Trello board, specifying our MVP requirements and desired features.
 Tasks were assigned to members of the group throughout the project using this system.
+The next step was wireframing our website.

 <img src="https://imgur.com/Nwreqpf.png" width="700">

-###### The next step was wireframing our website.
-The usefulness of the feedback platform depends on its usage by students.
-With this in mind, we aimed to make the process of submitting a rating as easy as possible.

 <img src="https://imgur.com/cmTv6x9.png" width="700">

+######  The usefulness of the feedback platform depends on its usage by students so, with this in mind, we set out to make the process of submitting a rating as easy as possible.

 ###### Once logged in, the user is immediately presented with the rating submission page, featuring easy to use dials, a message input and a checkbox to signal a desire for help.